 Yet PAPARAZZI plays very much to the crowd, as formulaic as you can imagine - which is no stretch.
 The screenplay, by Forrest Smith, throws together past stories of abuse by paparazzi, the centerpiece being the 1997 car accident/murder rumor of Princess Diana, her boyfriend, Dodi al-Fayed, and their friend Henri Paul at the hands of paparazzi in France.
 While later revealed to be just that, a rumor (the chasing paparazzi were too far behind to have caused the car accident with their flashbulbs, though they did gather around the accident like vermin and snap pictures of Diana as she died), the idea has remained that there is no depth to which paparazzi will not dive to get or invent a photograph.

 Said accident occurs very quickly in the film.
 In most revenge fantasy movies, the story takes at least a good two thirds of the movie before the hero is able to get on track and successfully take revenge against his persecutors.
 Which is why these types of movies usually don't work.
-The storyline often has the hero unendingly tormented by various bureaucratic roadblocks of legalese while the antagonists are freely able to continue their crimes in a vacuum where cops and witnesses don't exist, except to finger our hero.
-By the time the audience gets halfway through the movie, they are so damned frustrated with the ridiculous situations that no ending is going to make them happy.
+The storyline often has the hero unendingly tormented by various bureaucratic roadblocks of legalese while the antagonists are freely able to continue their crimes in a magical vacuum where cops and witnesses don't exist, except to finger our hero.
+By the time the audience gets halfway through the movie, they are so damned frustrated with the ridiculous plot devices that no ending is going to make them happy.

 To its credit, PAPARAZZI avoids that.

-Cole Hauser (PITCH BLACK) plays Bo Laramie, a good ol' Montana boy who just hit the big time with a surprise hit movie.
+Cole Hauser (PITCH BLACK) plays Bo Laramie, a good ol' Montana boy who just made the big time with a surprise hit movie.
 He hasn't been in Hollywood long and so he's naive about photographers and how to deal with them.
-He still handles things the way one would in Montana (or Nebraska, Idaho, Texas, Oklahoma, or most other civilized states), and that includes punching out sneering photographer, Rex Harper (Tom Sizemore: RELIC, ENEMY OF THE STATE, BRINGING OUT THE DEAD, DREAMCATCHER) who gets right up in his face and brags about taking pictures of Cole's wife, Abby (Robin Tunney: THE CRAFT, END OF DAYS, SUPERNOVA) while she's getting dressed in their home.
+He still handles things the way one would in Montana (or Nebraska, Idaho, Texas, Oklahoma, or most other civilized states), and that includes punching out sneering photographer, Rex Harper (Tom Sizemore: RELIC, ENEMY OF THE STATE, BRINGING OUT THE DEAD, DREAMCATCHER) who gets right up in his face and brags about taking pictures of Cole's wife, Abby (Robin Tunney: THE CRAFT, END OF DAYS, SUPERNOVA) while she was getting dressed in their home.

 We already saw that in the ads.